jaydenwindle/tentrivia/README.md

-# TenTrivia - A simple, fun triva game
+# TenTrivia - A simple, fun triva app for web and mobile

 ![](/cover.png)

 ### [Try Now!
 (Web Version)]()
 ### [Download from Expo]()

-## Running Locally